 Security: This menu allows the installer and OEM passwords to be reset if needed.
 If the passwords are changed the installer/building owner is responsible for remembering the password to gain access to the system.
-Laars doesn't have access to the installer password once changed.
+The manufacterur does not have access to the installer password once changed.